drvdijk/docker-rclone-sync/README.md

 The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 ```
 --volume /config - config file and for rclone
+--env CLEAN_EMPTY_DIRS - Defaults to "1".
+Will remove empty directories from source before running rclone.
 --env COMMAND - The command to run.
 Defaults to "sync"
 --env COMMAND_OPTS - additional options for rclone command.
 Defaults to `-v`
 --env CRON - cron schedule, defaults to hourly